Wordlesschunk/Python-String-Positions/README.md

 # Python-String-Positions
+# About
-This code asks the user for a string, and then displays the odd and even positions of the string they entere.
+A simple script that takes a string and then displays the odd and even positions.
-For example if a user was to enter the word: "Hamburger" the program would display the positions of this word Odd Positions: H m u g r
-Even Positions: abre

 ```
 def separate_string(sentence):